CosimaLL/3dio-website/src/use-case/floor-plan-converted-to-basic-3d-model.md

-# Floor Plan Converted to Editable 3D Model
+# Floor Plan Converted to Basic 3D Model

 Our 2D-to-3D [conversion service](https://spaces.archilogic.com/order) turns pixel-based floor plans into beautiful interactive 3D models that are ready to work with our other [APIs](/#products).